Take Five: Never a dull moment

 But media speculation has focused on possible income tax cuts or another reduction in social security rates, and investors are expecting Hunt to use most if not all of the fiscal "headroom" he has.

-(Compiled by Dhara Ranasinghe; Graphics by Prinz Magtulis, Kripa Jayaram and Kevin Yao; Editing by Edwina Gibbs)
+(Compiled by Dhara Ranasinghe; Graphics by Prinz Magtulis, Kripa Jayaram and Kevin Yao; Editing by Edwina Gibbs and Ed Osmond)